 2026 Disclosures:

 Bean was transferred to Cat Town from Oakland Animal Services on 10/7/2025.
 She was approximately 13 years old at that time.
 She received a comprehensive workup by our veterinarian, including labwork.
 After several months in foster care, our foster volunteer noted that she was congested, and these symptoms did not respond to treatment.
-Further evaluation by our veterinarian revealed a mass – most likely cancerous – impinging on her airway, causing difficulty breathing.
-To prevent her from suffering, Bean was humanely euthanized in her foster home on 1/13/2026.
+Further evaluation by our veterinarian revealed a mass – most likely cancerous – significantly obstructing her airway, and causing labored breathing.
+On the advice of our veterinarian and to alleviate her suffering, Bean was humanely euthanized in her foster home on 1/13/2026.